hdubel94/Harassment-Monitor/README.md

 In a rapidly evolving digital world, it can become easy to forget that there is another individual on the other side of the screen.
 This can lead to the victimization of individuals through online harassment.
 As the world becomes ever more connected it has become of even greater importance to catch, report, and prevent any form of online harassment, ensuring that each individual can have a safe and enjoyable experience.

 ## What it does
-Our hack uses a neural network which is trained to identify between positive and negative words.
+Our hack uses a neural network which is trained to identify potential harassment by utilizing static semantic analysis.
 To help demonstrate the network, it was implemented onto an Amazon Echo.
-Upon using the Echo's wake word and asking for "Harassment Monitor", the Echo will listen silently in the background for any words and forward them into the neural network.
-If the network deems that the conversation can be considered harassment, the user is notified by Alexa and an e-mail and an SMS text message is sent to the supplied contact.
+Upon using the Echo's wake word and asking for "Harassment Monitor", the Echo will listen silently in the background for any words spoken and forward them into the neural network.
+If the network deems that the conversation could be considered harassment, the user is notified by Alexa and an e-mail and an SMS text message is sent to the supplied contact.
 We hope that by catching harassment and reporting it, the spread of it can be prevented for the greater good of society.

 <p align="center">
   <img src="https://raw.githubusercontent.com/hdubel94/Hack2017/master/images/OldGuy.png" alt="Hack Harassment Monitor Message"/>